Andrew Sorrell: State Auditor of Alabama

 Sorrell was the first person to declare candidacy in the 2022 election for State Auditor of Alabama, seeking the Republican nomination.
 His campaign was announced in June 2021, with Sorrell stating "I want to make sure that every penny of property belonging to the citizens of Alabama is properly accounted for."
 The incumbent, Jim Zeigler, was term-limited.
 Sorrell faced two opponents in the Republican primary: Stan Cooke, a pastor and professional counselor, and Rusty Glover, a former state senator.
 During the campaign, Sorrell expressed support for making the state Examiner of Public Accounts report to the State Auditor, rather than a legislative board.
 He compared Alabama's auditing functions at the time to "a fox guarding the hen house".
 Sorrell had previously sponsored legislation as state representative to transfer the public examiners' department to the office of State Auditor.
 In the May 24 primary, Sorrell finished with 39.5% of the vote, ahead of Cooke and Glover, but not enough to avoid a runoff.

 Sorrell faced Cooke in the June 21 runoff; the day before the election, Sorrell announced that he had more than doubled the fundraising record for a State Auditor election in Alabama.
 Sorrell won the runoff against Cooke with 57% of the vote.
 He faced Libertarian nominee Leigh Lachine in the general election; no Democratic candidate qualified in the auditor race.
 Sorrell won the general election with 85% of the vote and was inaugurated as State Auditor in January 2023.

 After his election, Sorrell announced plans to expand the office and regain duties that had been transferred to the Examiner of Public Accounts.
 He also indicated support for creating government accountability and investigative divisions for the office of State Auditor.
 In March 2023, Sorrell announced that a bill would be introduced in the next legislative session with the aim of expanding the state auditor's powers to further investigate the state government.

+Sorrell endorsed Ron DeSantis in the Republican primary for the 2024 U.S. presidential election.
+Regarding his endorsement, Sorrell said, "I know it will raise some eyebrows that the former Trump Delegation Chairman from 2020 is now endorsing DeSantis in 2024, but I didn't make this decision lightly".
+After DeSantis dropped out of the race, Sorrell switched his endorsement to Trump in February 2024, saying that he was "not a Nikki Haley fan".
+Sorrell was also a strong supporter of Allen Long, a candidate for the Alabama State Board of Education, in 2024.
+1819 News described Sorrell as having pushed Long to victory in the Republican primary for the board's District 7 seat, with Sorrell helping raise money after Long's "last-minute" entry into the race.

+2026 Alabama Secretary of State campaign

+On February 24, 2025, Sorrell told 1819 News that he would run for Alabama Secretary of State in 2026, seeking to succeed incumbent Wes Allen, who is running for lieutenant governor of Alabama.